 CAMWS offers a number of Summer Travel Awards to graduate students and teachers of Classics (Greek, Latin, Classical Art & Archaeology and Ancient History) at the pre-collegiate (primary, secondary, or high school) level the opportunity to advance research and/or pedagogical interests abroad in Athens, Rome, or other appropriate ancient site.
 Award amounts cover program costs (tuition, basic room and board) as per the AAR and ASCSA summer school or other program web sites.
 Airfare and other transportation expenses are excluded.
 These awards are the William T. Semple Award, the Mary A. Grant Award, and the Janice and Herbert Benario Award.

 The Janice and Herbert Benario Award is a fellowship that the recipient may apply to the summer travel (not fieldwork or conference) program of his or her choice.
 Amount is contingent upon program cost, up to $3000.
-An applicant for the Benario Award must submit an itemized budget of program costs at the time of application.
+An applicant for the Benario Award must submit an itemized budget of program costs (no travel expenses) at the time of application.
 This award is named in honor of Herbert and Janice Benario of Emory University.

 To be eligible for a these awards, an applicant must be a current member of CAMWS who either:

 - holds a teaching position in Greek or Latin in an elementary or secondary school within CAMWS territory (camws.org/about/map.php); or

 - is enrolled as a graduate student in a degree-granting Classics program within CAMWS territory (camws.org/about/map.php).

 CAMWS members teaching at or students at a school outside CAMWS territory are eligible to apply for these awards if their schools are current institutional members of CAMWS (https://camws.org/institutionalmembership) and they themselves are members.
 Preference will be given to applicants who have not received one of these travel awards in the past four years (teachers) or two years (graduate students).